Why choose this course

 Facilities, equipment and academic support

-As part of your learning experience, you’ll have at your disposal a wide range of relevant software needed to support the course material dissertation projects.
-In recent years, this work has included the design of various knowledge-based and business systems on the internet, the application of optimisation algorithms, and semantic web applications.
+You’ll have access to a wide range of relevant software needed to support your dissertation project.
+In recent years, projects have included the design of various knowledge-based and business systems on the internet, the application of optimisation algorithms, and semantic web applications.

-The work related to the MSc dissertation can often be carried out in parallel with, and in support of, ongoing research.
+The work related to your dissertation can often be carried out in parallel with, and in support of, ongoing research.
 In the past, several graduates have carried on their MSc research to a PhD course.

 Careers and graduate prospects

-Engineers and scientists are increasingly expected to have skills in process systems engineering alongside their main technical and/or scientific expertise to enable optimisation of process design and operation.
+Engineers and scientists are increasingly expected to have skills in process systems engineering alongside their main technical and scientific expertise to enable optimisation of process design and operation.

-As a graduate of this course, you’ll be well prepared to help technology-intensive organisations make important decisions in view of vast amounts of information by adopting, combining, implementing and executing the right technologies.
+As a graduate of this course, you’ll be well prepared to help technology-intensive organisations make important decisions in view of vast amounts of information.
+You’ll do this by adopting, combining, implementing and executing the right technologies.